-(a) A benefit is "accepted" when the recipient knows that he or she has either actual possession of the benefit or takes any action exercising direction or control over the benefit.

-(b) In the case of a rebate or discount, a benefit is "accepted" when the

-- recipient knows that the rebate or discount is not made in the regular course of business to members of the public. - (c) Discarding a benefit does not negate receipt or acceptance of the benefit, except when the benefit is a pass or ticket and subject to the exception set forth in section 27.3525(m). - (d) Turning a benefit over to another person does not negate receipt or acceptance of the benefit. - (e) A payment made to, or on behalf of, an elected City Official or a candidate for an elective office of the City for his or her food constitutes the acceptance of a gift.
+- (a) A benefit is "accepted" when the recipient knows that he or she has either actual possession of the benefit or takes any action exercising direction or control over the benefit. - (b) In the case of a rebate or discount, a benefit is "accepted" when the recipient knows that the rebate or discount is not made in the regular course of business to members of the public. - (c) Discarding a benefit does not negate receipt or acceptance of the benefit, except when the benefit is a pass or ticket and subject to the exception set forth in section 27.3525(m) that has not been used or transferred to another person. - (d) Turning a benefit over to another person does not negate receipt or acceptance of the benefit. - (e) A payment made to, or on behalf of, an elected City Official or a candidate for an elective office of the City for his or her food constitutes the acceptance of a gift.